GREENVILLE HIGH SCHOOL ART

 Students have the opportunity to create a project that they would like to pursue independently.
 Morgan decided that she wanted to continue to develop her artist's thinking and skills.
 She researched a variety of the artist and developed the projects she would complete over the course of a year.

-Morgan has completed a very detailed painting based on the artwork of Gorga O'Keeffe.
+Morgan has completed a very detailed painting based on the artwork of Georga O'Keeffe.
 She took the photos and then used the grid method to break the image up to accurately obtain proportions and values.

 Morgan is now working on a two-part project, creating a collage from found images then breaking it down into positive and negative space and cutting it out of black paper.
 Stay tuned for her next project!